SpicyCactuar/SpicyCactuar/README.md

 You found a [cactuar](https://en.wikipedia.org/wiki/Cactuar), a spicy purple one.
 I bring real-time visual experiences to life.

-Software Engineer with over 7 years of experience.
+Software Engineer with over 7 years in the Mobile & Android ecosystem.
 Currently expanding my domain to the Graphics and Gaming industry.

 Could talk all day about Action Combat RPGs if left unchecked.